-Once you finish a job and deliver the work, you want to get the invoice squared away and move onto the next job.
+Once you finish a job and deliver the work, you want to get the invoice squared away and move on.
 That’s totally understandable.
 There’s no sense in spending more time on a project that’s already complete.
 But don’t make the mistake of sending an invoice too quickly.
 There’s value in being patient.

 A mistake you’ll commonly see is businesses sending the final deliverable along with the invoice.
 This is a bit presumptuous and makes the client feel as if you’re trying to get rid of them.

 Wait for approval and then send the invoice 24-36 hours later.
 This shows that you aren’t desperate and gives the client a little breathing room.
 It also prevents the embarrassment of sending a project and invoice, only to have the client come back and ask for something to be changed.
 Then, you’re in the difficult spot of determining whether you can/should add that extra time into a new invoice after the client has already seen the old one.

 Never send an invoice and then assume it’s been received and the customer will follow through with a prompt payment.
 It’s usually a good idea to follow up right after delivery and then again one week before payment is due, the day it’s due, and every week after it becomes late.
 If you have an even larger order, it’s not inappropriate to send reminders more frequently.

 There’s a time to be stern and demanding when you’re invoicing, but there’s also time to be kind.
 When you send out an invoice, try to take a lighter approach.

 Say “please” and “thank you” and consider composing a handwritten note of appreciation to clients who pay early or on time.
 On the other hand, should you encounter a client who goes weeks late, that’s an acceptable time to drop your gracious manners and get down to business.